wickwirew/NoAutocompleteAppCode/README.md

 Example of auto complete broken on AppCode when using Carthage.

 In the `ViewController.swift` none of the `MessageViewController` properties or functions autocomplete.
-The import state does not either.
+The import statement does not either.